How to dress elegantly when you are young? – CDL#58

 Cover credit: Canali lookbook

-I get questions from time to time about clothing and age which can be summarized into two categories:
+I occasionally get questions about clothing and age that can be summarized into two categories:

-• And on the other: “ I am young , I'm starting to be interested in clothing and I like formal outfits such as a suit, tie, double-breasted jacket: can I wear them? »
+• And on the other: " I am young , I am starting to get interested in clothing and I like formal outfits like suits and ties, double-breasted jackets: can I wear them?

-It is the second question that I will answer here.
-Above all, it is to your credit to have these desires, and I understand your question because I myself began to be interested in clothing around the age of 18 and before my 20s I already owned a suit navy blue and a double-breasted blazer.
+This is the second question I will answer here.
+First of all, it is to your credit that you have these desires, and I understand your question because I myself started to be interested in clothing when I was around 18 and before I was 20 I already owned a navy blue suit and a double-breasted blazer.

-The suit takes on a strong imagination of elegance and presence, even more so when it is crossed.
-It is therefore not surprising that this kind of photo makes a young man in search of style dream:
+The suit has a strong image of elegance and presence, even more so when it is worn double-breasted.
+It is therefore not surprising that this type of photo makes a young man in search of style dream:

-Here are my food for thought and my advice for dressing elegantly when you're young.
+Here are my thoughts and tips for dressing elegantly when you're young.

 Estimate social pressure

-That being said, I invite you to think about the social pressure that could be exerted on you if you change your style to a fairly dressy style.
+That being said, I invite you to think about the social pressure that could be exerted on you if you change your style to a more dressy style.

-I'm thinking, for example, of the recurring remark: " do you have an interview/date this evening?" » which I heard a lot as soon as I put on a blazer around my 20s, even in professional environments .
+I'm thinking, for example, of the recurring remark: " do you have an interview/date tonight? " that I heard a lot as soon as I put on a blazer in my early 20s, even in professional environments. .

-Even in simple, unadorned outfits, the blazer tends to create a reaction.
-ABCL Garments outfit
+Even in simple, no-frills ensembles, the blazer tends to get a reaction.
+ABCL Garments Outfit

-2. Are you ready to take on this stylistic shift in front of others, to face comments?
+2. Are you ready to take on this stylistic shift in front of others, to face the remarks?

 Here is my experience on this:

-1. Changing your style always appeals to those around you, at the beginning , for good or for bad: your change will polarize.
+1. Changing your style always challenges those around you, at first , for better or for worse: your change will polarize.

-3. Over time, people may even end up coming to you for style advice. because in their minds you will be “ the person who knows about fashion” .
+3. Over time, you may even find that people will come to you for style advice. because in their minds you will be " the person who knows about fashion" .

-You have strong and assertive stylistic desires, that's very good.
+You have strong and assertive stylistic desires, that's great.

 Now think about the compatibility of these desires with your context : does your personal or professional environment (including being a student) allow you to sufficiently carry out these new acquisitions?

-If not, you risk ending up with clothes that you wear too little.
-And if there is also a good chance that you have a limited budget, that would be even more of a shame.
+Otherwise, you might end up with clothes that you rarely wear.
+And if there's a good chance you're on a budget, that would be even more of a shame.

 To return to the reader's question at the beginning of the article: does a double-breasted suit make sense in your wardrobe?
-Is a double-breasted suit the most relevant option for going to an internship interview, for example?
+Is a double-breasted suit the most relevant option for going to an interview for an internship, for example?

-You love this accessory that is the tie : how many times a month do you plan to wear it?
-From there, what do you think is the right number of ties to own?
+You love this accessory that is the tie : how many times a month do you plan to wear one?
+From there, what is the right number of ties to own in your opinion?

 The compromise: be elegant without overdoing it

-There are many ways to be stylish: it doesn't necessarily have to be about being extravagant or sporting a full two or three piece suit .
+There are many ways to be stylish: it doesn't necessarily have to be extravagant or sporting a full two- or three-piece suit .

-If you want to reduce social pressure, I can advise you to adapt your looks so that they reflect your tastes while making them easier for others to understand, so that your style does not appear too formal or too out of touch with others.
+If you want to reduce social pressure, I can advise you to adapt your looks in such a way that they reflect your tastes while making them easier for others to understand, so that your style does not appear too formal or too out of place in comparison to others.

-• The so-called casual chic style, which consists of mixing more formal clothes with more casual ones.
-I invite you to look at the many silhouettes offered by the Mr. Porter eshop which transcribe this spirit very well:
+• From the so-called casual chic style, which consists of mixing more formal clothes with more casual ones.
+I invite you to look at the many silhouettes offered by the Mr. Porter e-shop which transcribe this spirit very well:

-blue double-breasted jacket white sailor t-shirt green brown chinos white sneaker
+blue double-breasted jacket white sailor t-shirt green brown chino white sneakers

-Here's an interesting way to relax a navy blue double-breasted jacket .
+Here's an interesting way to dress down a navy double-breasted jacket .

 If we take off the jacket but keep nice pants, here is an outfit that inspires me with its accuracy and simplicity:

-• From the so-called soft tailoring style, the principle of which is to take traditionally fairly dressy clothes and twist them by making them relaxed.
-For example by making a jacket more flexible, or adding an elastic drawstring to wool pants.
+• From the so-called soft tailoring style, the principle of which is to take clothes that are traditionally quite formal and to divert them by making them more relaxed.
+For example, by making a jacket more flexible, or by adding an elastic drawstring to wool pants.

 suit green seersucker sneakers white t shirt blue